DevExpress-Examples/out-of-maintenance-how-to-save-current-parameter-values-to-a-dashboard-xml-definition-t146533/Readme.md

 * [Form1.cs](./CS/Dashboard_UserData/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_UserData/Form1.vb))
 <!-- default file list end -->
-# How to Save Parameter Values to a Dashboard XML Definition
+# Dashboard for WinForms - How to Save Parameter Values to a Dashboard XML Definition

 This example demonstrates how to use the [Dashboard.UserData](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.Dashboard.UserData) property to save custom data to a dashboard XML definition.